speedingplanet/bcbsks-html-css-javascript/labs/html/html-labs.md

 - Label: First Name, field name: firstName, type: text
 - Label: Last Name, field name: lastName, type: text
 - Label: City, field name: city, type: text

+Set the `action` attribute of the `<form>` element to `/helpers/reflect`.
+Add a submit button.
+Fill out and submit the form, see if it returns the information you entered.

+STOP HERE!

 - Label: State, field name: state, type: drop down with a selection of states
   - If you want all 50 states, you could use the content here: https://alvinalexander.com/blog/post/jsp/states-for-html-select-option-tag-drop-down-list/
 - Label: Policy holder, field name: policyHolder, type: checkbox